RAlmanzo/SniffHikes-Mobile-App/README.md

 # 🐾 SniffHikes Mobile App

-A cross-platform mobile app for dog lovers who enjoy hiking in nature — built as an extension of the SniffHikes Web Application.
+A cross-platform mobile app for dog lovers who enjoy hiking in nature, build as an extension of the SniffHikes Web Application.

+This app is built with a strong focus on user experience, community interaction, and seamless integration with the backend services.

 Target platforms: Android & Windows
 Built with Xamarin.Forms and follows the MVVM pattern.

+---

 ## 📱 Description

 The SniffHikes Mobile App allows registered users to:

-📍 Explore and register for dog-friendly hiking events
+📍 Explore and register for dog-friendly events

 🐕 Manage their profile and add information about their dogs

-🧭 Navigate routes via in-app maps or external apps like Waze
+🧭 Navigate routes via external apps like Waze / google maps

 💬 Post and read comments about hikes